sytpb/aws-best-solution/README.md

 *[explanation]*<br>
 CloudWatch doesn't monitor memory usage but only the CPU utilization, Network utilization, Disk performance, and Disk Reads/Writes.Therefore you should use  CloudWatch unified agent to collect the memory usage.

+## Encryption
+**#1**.A multinational bank is storing its confidential files in an S3 bucket.
+The security team recently performed an audit, and the report shows that multiple files have been uploaded without 256-bit Advanced Encryption Standard (AES) server-side encryption.
+For added protection, the encryption key must be automatically rotated every year.
+The solutions architect must ensure that there would be no other unencrypted files uploaded in the S3 bucket in the future.

+Which of the following will meet these requirements with the LEAST operational overhead?

+**Create an S3 bucket policy that denies permissions to upload an object unless the request includes the s3:x-amz-server-side-encryption": "AES256" header.
+Enable server-side encryption with Amazon S3-managed encryption keys (SSE-S3) and rely on the built-in key rotation feature of the SSE-S3 encryption keys.**<br>
+*Key word: automatically rotated every year(built-in), SSE-S3, s3:x-amz-server-side-encryption": "AES256" header*<br>

+**#2**.A company is looking to store their confidential financial files in AWS which are accessed every week.
+The Architect was instructed to set up the storage system which uses envelope encryption and automates key rotation.
+It should also provide an audit trail that shows who used the encryption key and by whom for security purposes.

+Which combination of actions should the Architect implement to satisfy the requirement in the most cost-effective way?
+(Select TWO.)

+**using Amazon S3 to store the data and configuring Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS)** *Key word: envelope encryption, automates key rotation, audit trail that shows who used, SSE-KMS*<br>

+**SSE-s3 vs SSE-KMS**

+SSE-KMS = Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key Management Service (SSE-KMS)

+Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key Management Service (SSE-KMS) – *Similar to SSE-S3*, but with some additional benefits and *charges for using* this service.
+There are separate permissions for the use of a CMK that provides added protection against unauthorized access of your objects in Amazon S3.
+SSE-KMS also provides you with an *audit trail that shows when your CMK was used and by whom*.
+Additionally, you can create and manage customer-managed CMKs or use AWS managed CMKs that are unique to you, your service, and your Region.